 The Organization entered into an operating lease agreement with a third party to lease office space.
 The escalating lease agreement was initiated in January 2021 and expires in June 2027.
 In the normal course of business, operating leases are generally renewed or replaced by other leases.
-The monthly payment as of June 30, 2023 was \$2,212.
+The monthly payment as of June 30, 2024 was \$2,234.
 The Organization uses an incremental borrowing rate of 2.31% per the U.S. treasury yield rate as the weighted-average discount rate to determine present value for the remaining terms.
-The Organization used the modified retrospective approach on the transition to lease standard ASC 842, and the Organization's initial adoption date of ASC 842 was on July 1, 2022.